FIXTradingCommunity/tablature/README.md

 # tablature

-Converts a markdown document to a specification and documents a specification as markdown.
+Converts a Markdown document to a specification and documents a specification as markdown.
 Markdown can automatically be rendered as a web page in GitHub or other sites.
 This is an easy way to publish rules of engagement.
 Roundtrip is supported, allowing a user to update a specification iteratively with an ordinary text editor.

 For a brief introduction to markdown, see [Markdown Notation](https://github.com/FIXTradingCommunity/tablature/wiki/Markdown-Notation).